 Sammy meets this very charming fellow who unfortunately works for a very uncharming Senator (wrong side of the aisle and all).
 Sammy is willing to forgive that, but less willing to forgive how much Aaron seems to adore this senator (doesn’t he realize that this senator is

 EVIL?! (and belongs to the wrong party)?).
 So clearly this is a rocky relationship from the get-go.

 Things start to get a bit crazy as she tries to juggle her relationship, her increasingly busy job as her senator is chosen for the Vice-Presidential candidate, and a host of other life responsibilities (parents, friends, fish, etc).

-I didn’t realize until I was about half-way through the first book that Kristin Gore is the daughter of Al Gore.
+I didn’t realize until I was about half-way through Sammy’s Hill that Kristin Gore is the daughter of Al Gore.
 Knowing this made reading the books just a bit more funny to me – is the completely insane and power-hungry president she describes based on George Bush?
 What about the female senator running for President?
 An relation to our friend Hillary C?
 Although I don’t think she ever specifically names a party, it’s pretty obvious that Sammy is a Democrat (I’m sorry, but working on passing health care bills to the detriment of big business?
 Well, you draw your own conclusion).